code-with-divyanshu/React_Projects/README.md

 ### Project-12 Github Profile Finder

 Make a Github Profile Finder Project using react hook useState() , fetch github api using useEffect hook and make sum functionality on when we search user by user name than found a github profile.

+### Project-13 Tic Tac Toe

+Make a Tic Tac Toe Project using react hook useState() & useEffect hook and make sum functionality on winning and playing posiblities.